 Communication is one of the oldest areas of academic study.
 Students of communication investigate the communication processes as they occur both in face-to-face and mediated settings.
-SUNY Fredonia's Department of Communication was founded in spring 1981.
+The State University of New York at Fredonia Department of Communication was founded in spring 1981.
 The offering of communication courses, however, can be traced back to the founding of this institution in 1826, and the founding of the Speech Education Department in 1949.

 The Department of Communication is a member of the National Communication Association.